 The CMA/ASCAP Awards for Adventurous Programming recognize ensembles and presenters for outstanding and innovative approaches to the programming of contemporary classical, jazz, and world chamber music.

 The 2016 award recipients will receive $500 and a commemorative plaque, and will be honored in New York City at the CMA National Conference, January 7-10, 2016.

 One award is given in each of the following categories:

 · Contemporary—for groups specializing in contemporary classical chamber music

-· Jazz—for ensembles that perform original music and/or contemporary works by other jazz composers
+· Jazz—for groups performing their own chamber jazz compositions and/or contemporary works by other jazz composers

-· Mixed Repertory—for groups that perform traditional classical music and include new chamber works
+· Mixed Repertory—for groups performing both traditional and contemporary classical chamber music

-Two awards—one to a large presenter (for programming of more than 10 live concerts) and one to a small presenter (between 5-10 concert programs) are given in each of the following categories:
+Two awards—one to a large presenter (more than 10 concerts per year) and one to a small presenter (5–10 concerts)—are given in each of the following categories:

 · Contemporary—for presenters specializing in contemporary classical chamber music